Festivals & Events

 In the ordinary suburb of Komaki, every year a quite extra-ordinary festival takes place: the Honen Matsuri.
 Colloquially, it's known as the penis festival.

-Tagata jinja Shrine is thought to be 1,500 years old
+Tagata-jinja Shrine is thought to be more than 1,000 years old

 How to Get There

-From Meitetsu Nagoya Station, head to Inuyama and then transfer to the Metitesu Komaki Line.
-Tagata Jinja is just a three-minute walk from Tagata Jinja Mae Station.
+From Meitetsu Nagoya Station, head to Inuyama and then transfer to the Meitetsu Komaki Line.
+Tagata-jinja is just a five-minute walk from Tagata-jinja-mae Station.

 Make sure to have your camera at hand when the two-meter-long wooden phallus comes into view, as it is certainly a sight to behold.
-Tagata Jinja Shrine is filled with many other phallic shaped stones and statues, and celebrants at Honen Matsuri line up to rub them, praying for a good harvest and fertility for the coming year.
+Tagata-jinja Shrine is filled with many other phallus-shaped stones and statues, and celebrants at Honen Matsuri line up to rub them, praying for a good harvest and fertility for the coming year.

 It starts at 10 a.m., from when you can wander around the festival site shopping for phallic souvenirs to surprise your friends.
 As you do so, nibble on incredibly detailed phallus candies, cakes, cookies and chocolate-covered bananas.